-A big consideration for Ong Shunmugam is to design and manufacture our garments responsibly.
+A big consideration for Ong Shunmugam is to design and manufacture our wares responsibly.
 To lessen our footprint in small, possible ways.
-To make clothes you can rewear, and reuse season after season.
+To make products you can rewear, and reuse season after season.
 To always take small but purposeful steps that together amount to a grand shift.

 We have adopted conscientious operating principles from the day we started business in 2010.
 As we scale, we have had to consistently pivot across options and alternatives, but we are always holding ourselves accountable to strike a balance between principles, pragmatism and pleasure.
 We know that as we make improvements we will always encounter new challenges, and though this road is unending it will forever offer us room to change and grow.